rsandb/file-version-manager/readme.txt

 == Changelog ==

+= 0.13.0 =
+* List categories hierarchically in the file edit modal

 = 0.12.4 =
 * Fix child categories not appearing in the search results on the category admin page